Interview Take-Home — 72 Hours

 Design Process & Research

-I bypassed standard "onboarding tours" to look at how world-class technical platforms handle the "Cold Start" problem:
+I bypassed standard "onboarding tours" to see how world-class technical platforms handle the "cold start" problem.

 Fig: Dashboard — focusing on business and fleet management overview